Movies | TV | Books | Quotes Easter Eggs | Drink Recipes

 That's true.
 But I can see why the movie producers add sound in space though, because seeing starships hurtling through space and watching starfighters battling each other without sound effects would be BORRRRRINNNGGG!
 Oh well, so they have to sacrifice scientific accuracy for a little excitement.

-1 of 1 people found this comment helpful.
+15 of 6576 found this helpful.
 Did you?
 Yes